johnpuddephatt/oclt/_pages/jobs.md

 </div>

-Oxfordshire Community Land Trust (OCLT) is looking for a highly organised and motivated person to undertake a critical role in moving the CLT to the next stage of development.
-The role will focus on growing and diversifying the membership as well as supporting new groups to drive community-led housing in their own locality.
-They will also be responsible for internal communications and ensuring the Board is functioning effectively.
+Oxfordshire Community Land Trust (OCLT) is looking for a highly organised, motivated and adaptable person to undertake a critical role in moving the CLT to the next stage of development.
+The successful applicant will focus on growing and diversifying the membership as well as supporting new groups to drive community-led housing in their own locality.

+The employee will also be responsible for internal communications and ensuring the Board is functioning effectively.
 This will require the applicant to be confident in initiating, coordinating and implementing appropriate procedures and take responsibility for specific projects and tasks.

-The successful applicant will need to be highly motivated, flexible and community-focused with excellent administrative and interpersonal skills, in order to work successfully with people in local communities and other local stakeholders as required.
+Having a pioneering spirit would be an advantage.

+Oxfordshire Community Land Trust (OCLT) is about to go on site early in 2020 with its first build project for 8 permanently affordable flats for local people in housing need.
+There are other projects in the pipeline and the Board is working to progress these to eventually create a portfolio of community-led and owned land and housing projects.

-This role is part-time (0.5FTE) but timings are negotiable with the board.
+This role is part-time (3 days a week) and timings are negotiable with the board.
 The employee must be able to attend evening Board Meetings which are held on a monthly-basis on the third Monday from 6-9pm.

-Location negotiable as much of the work is virtual.
+Location is negotiable as much of the work is virtual.
 OCLT has a hot desk at [Makespace Oxford](http://makespaceoxford.org/) and this would be the expected work base at least some of the time.

-**Register your interest by clicking the below link which will take you to an application form.
-We will then send you a job pack to your provided email address.**
+You would be working initially with OCLT Board Members to bed in and develop your role.
+You will be reporting to the Chair on a day to day working closely with the Exec Team.

+Find out more about Community led Housing [here](https://www.communityledhomes.org.uk).
+If you have any questions about the application process please [contact us](https://www.oclt.org.uk/contact/) and we would be happy to arrange a phone conversation.

+**Download the application form by clicking the below link.
+Return to us either by email or post using the details at the bottom of the application form.**

-{% include button.html link="https://docs.google.com/forms/d/e/1FAIpQLScdLlvK-IV6CkdMbDxA8d0N8-h5bUqPj7whGmRyauEta_To0A/viewform" text="APPLY HERE" %}
+{% include button.html link="/uploads/OCLT Coordinator Application Form.docx" text="APPLY HERE" %}

 ## **Job Description**

 ### **Purpose**

-To develop, support and energise OCLT’s membership
+* To develop, support and energise OCLT’s membership

-To think ahead and identify opportunities and challenges for future membership development.
+* To think ahead and identify opportunities and challenges for future membership and organisation development

-To facilitate communications within the Board and between the Board and external stakeholders including the membership.
+* To facilitate communications within and between the Board and with external stakeholders including the membership.
+* To work with the Board to secure a funding stream to ensure the role can be permanent.

 ### **Duties**